 These parameters should already be defined by your VPN provider in its .ovpn configuration files, and are therefore solely for roll-you-own Access Server users.

 The Android app is almost identical to its iOS sibling, except that thanks to Android’s more conventional file system it is easier to import .ovpn configuration files (e.g. from the Download folder or by USB transfer).

 Superficial Operating System-based differences aside, the Windows and macOS clients appear to be identical.
 Unsurprisingly, they closely resemble OpenVPN GUI.

 They are simple apps with no features to speak of, but they work just fine.

 If we were Edward Snowden then we would not use a closed source app developed by a US company to protect our privacy.
 As this is not the case, the convenience and security advantages of being able to use OpenVPN on an iOS device outweigh these concerns.
 As such, OpenVPN Connect is a good app which does its job well.
-Which is not surprising since it was developed by OpenVPN Inc. itself!
+This is not surprising since it was developed by OpenVPN Inc. itself!

-We would prefer to see a more robust killswitch than seamless tunnel, though.
+We would prefer to see a more robust kill switch than seamless tunnel, though.
 There are no doubt good technical reasons for why there isn’t one, but still.
 The bottom line for iOS users wanting OpenVPN functionality is that OpenVPN Connect is still the best option.